-Venice is one of the world’s most beautiful and captivating cities.
-It’s a natural movie set.
+Venice is truly a natural movie set.
 No other place looks quite like it.

-The sightseeing options are endless — world class museums with precious treasures of Medieval and Renaissance art, historic landmarks, gondola rides, vaporetto rides, canal-side dining, cicchetti (tasty tapas-like snacks), beaches, etc.
+You can explore world-class museums brimming with precious treasures of Medieval and Renaissance art, visit historic landmarks, take a romantic gondola ride, enjoy canal-side dining, sample delicious cicchetti (tasty tapas-like snacks), hit the beach, and so much more.